-Conclusions: The collagenase-treated group reduced the ultimate tensile strength by on average 70% from the nondegraded group (1X PBS), indicating the importance of collagen to the tensile strength of the annulus fibrosus.
-The Elastase-treated groups resulted in a reduction of all properties except failure strain.
-This suggests that elastic fibers function to guide and restrain the deformation of the collagen matrix and that on their removal, the collagenous elements may play an even more dominant role in the tissue mechanics.
+Conclusions: Elastin dominated interlamellar strain was double that of in ply (0° intralamellar).
+Ultimate tensile strength decreases intralamellarly with fiber angle (0° to 90°), with cross-ply properties falling in the mid point.
 A limitation is that AF mechanical properties in the radial orientation have been shown to be radially heterogeneous [4].
 The fact that radial position was not strictly controlled may have therefore contributed to the variances.
-The properties described here provide insights into the inter-lamellar mechanical behavior and how the separate molecular components that interact with each other.
-This may be important in diagnosis, prevention and repair of debilitating IVD disorders and manufacturing of tissueengineered AF.
+The properties described here provide insights into the intraand inter-lamellar mechanical behavior of the AF.
+This may be important in diagnosis, prevention and repair of debilitating IVD disorders and manufacturing of tissue-engineered AF.

 References: [1] Yu, J; CP Winlove; S Roberts; JP Urban.
 J Anat.
 2002; 201:465-475.
 [2] Yu, J; U Tirlapur; J Fairbank; P Handford; S Roberts; CP Winlove; Z Cui; JP Urban.
 J Anat.
 210:460-471, 2007.
 [3] Isaacs, JL; E Vresilovic; M Marcolongo.
 ORS Poster 2010.
 [4] Fujita, Y; NA Duncan; JC Lotz.
 J Orth Res.
 15:814-819, 1997.

 Acknowledgements: We would like to acknowledge T. Shear, P. Marcum and K. Reaser at University of Pennsylvania Veterinary Lab for Sample Preparation and Dr. M. Barsoum for use of the microtensile device.